In a perfect world, we’d all just go home when our work is done for the day.

 This is one of my favorite things to do when bored at work.
 Try to step away from the screen for a minute, grab a pen and paper, and think about your long-term career goals.

-Where do you want to be in 2-3 years?
+Where do you want to be in two or three years?
 Is your current role and tasks getting you there?

 Or if your job is completely different than what you’d like to be doing, that may be the reason you’re bored at work… and it may be a sign you should start a job search.